ManishM9/accompleet/README.md

 - Support for **dynamic categories or prompts**.
 - Add **event-driven dialog popups** attached to the floating logo:
   - Example: “All testcases passed!” → small success dialog.
-  - Example: “Solution Accepted!” → brief congratulatory popup.
+  - Example: “Solution Accepted!” → brief congratulatory dialog.
   - These dialog boxes will be **temporary** and disappear after a few seconds.

 ---